-CLCs or IBCLCs can earn advanced certification in lactation management.
+CLCs or IBCLCs can earn advanced certification in lactation management by completing 92 hours of advanced level education.
 The Advanced Lactation Consultant posesses the insight, knowledge, and skills essential to the development and implementation of management strategies for complex problems related to breastfeeding and human lactation.

 Obtaining the ALC credential is a way of demonstrating your knowledge, abilities, attitudes and skills in lactation practice and management to the public and to employers.
 ALCs have demonstrated competence in: